Day 1 London - Rome

 Day 11 - Dubrovnik, Croatia

 Arrive in the UNESCO-protected walled city of Dubrovnik, where many bell towers, copper domes and the 10th century wall dominate the landscape.
 Join a sightseeing walking tour of this powerful city founded in the 7th century; despite a disastrous earthquake in 1667, many of the city’s stunning Gothic, Baroque and Renaissance churches, palaces, monasteries and exquisite fountains still remain in good shape.

 Croatia’s city of Split awaits your discovery today.
 Visit the UNESCO-listed Palace of Diocletian, once consisting of three grand temples and an extensive mausoleum.
 Alternatively, join an optional excursion to the impressive town of Salona.

 Day 13 - Urbino (Ancona), Italy

-Don’t let Italy’s hilltop town of Urbino deceive you, despite its small size the town has a wealth of history which won the town UNESCO status in 1998.
+Don’t let Italy’s hilltop town of Urbino deceive you, despite its small size the town has a wealth of history which won it UNESCO status in 1998.
 Join an exciting tour of the renaissance highlights including Palazzo Ducale, constructed for Duke Federico da Montefeltro during his rule between 1444 and 1482.
 We’ll also explore the grand neo-classical Duomo.

 Day 14 - Venice (overnight)